 The block will also host a residential building on the park-like banks of the Keravanjoki river.
 Planning and execution is carried out by Skanska Kodit.

 At Renor, we want to, and know how to, utilize the opportunities within renewable energy sources.
 We have done this in Tikkurila, where geothermal energy from the ground will offset all cooling and heating needs within the block, excluding the residential building.
 The Geological Survey of Finland (GTK) has worked with us on utilizing renewable energy from the start.
 GTK will carry out follow-up measurements on-site.
 Our goal is to achieve highly effective energy production systems, and ensure ecologically sound applications in the process.

 Tikkurilan Silkki Oy, founded in 1933, was originally named Suomen Silkkiteollisuus Oy.
 It represented a new branch of textile industry in Finland, based on the use of viscose.
-The Silkki industrial properties were built in phases between 1934 and 1965.
+The industrial properties were built in phases between 1934 and 1965.
 In the 1930s, the architect was Herman Kues, while the newer parts were designed by the architect Matti Finell.
 Industrial operations ended in 1988, when the production of Tikkurila’s Finn Marin flags was transferred elsewhere after the merger with Finlayson.
-Tikkurilan Silkki came under Renor Oy’s ownership after Finlayson merged with the Asko group in the 1980s.
+The Silkkitehdas city block came under Renor Oy’s ownership after Finlayson merged with the Asko group in the 1980s.

 It is located only a 5-minute walk from the Tikkurila train station.
 The station features high-density train connections to the airport, Helsinki and St. Petersburg.

-Parking spaces will be built for Tikkurilan Silkki’s customers in a separate parking garage and an outdoor parking field.
+Parking spaces for the customers are in a separate parking garage and an outdoor parking field.

 Silkkitehtaantie 5 (Tikkurilantie 44)